ildikat/sector-labs-assignment/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

 THe project uses Bootstrap for the Badges of the file language.

+The API has a number of maximum calls.
+Sadly I exceeded them and couldn't be sure of all the data anymore.
 ## Available Scripts

 In the project directory, you can run: